yarenty/rootbeer1/README.md

 4. `./pack-rootbeer` (linux) or `./pack-rootbeer.bat` (windows)
 5. Use the `Rootbeer.jar` (not `dist/Rootbeer1.jar`)

+### Command Line Options

+* `-nemu` = test without GPU
+* `-runeasytests` = run test suite to see if things are working
+* `-runtest` = run specific test case
+* `-printdeviceinfo` = print out information regarding your GPU
+* `-maxrregcount` = sent to CUDA compiler to limit register count
+* `-noarraychecks` = remove array out of bounds checks once you get your application to work
+* `-nodoubles` = you are telling rootbeer that there are no doubles and we can compile with older versions of CUDA
+* `-norecursion` = you are telling rootbeer that there are no recursions and we can compile with older versions of CUDA
+* `-noexceptions` = remove exception checking
+* `-keepmains` = keep main methods
+* `-shared-mem-size` = specify the shared memory size
+* `-32bit` = compile with 32bit
+* `-64bit` = compile with 64bit (if you are on a 64bit machine you will want to use just this)

+Once you get started, you will find you want to use a combination of -maxregcount, -shared-mem-size and the thread count sent to the GPU to control occupancy.

 ### CUDA Setup

 You need to have the CUDA Toolkit and CUDA Driver installed to use Rootbeer.